Article and Photography by JULIE B. MAGLIO

 Both the kitchen and to be gift shop are part of the 10 room, two story addition.
 The addition was constructed by Dr. Stringer after he purchased the home in 1903 for $2600, according to Virginia Jackson’s historical account of the home.
 Virginia Jackson was a historian and Director of the Hernando County Historical Society who passed away on July 12, 2014.
 The original house built by John L. May, a Brooksville contractor was a two room house with a loft.

-The exterior wall of the kitchen has large visible cracks in the plaster- the result of the stabilization process.
+The interior wall of the kitchen has large visible cracks in the plaster- the result of the stabilization process.

 A steep narrow stairway is located between the kitchen and the original dining room.
 Wick noted that the stairway was originally on the exterior of the house as the home ended at the original dining room.
 May built the house with an exterior staircase to avoid paying higher taxes.